Washington, D.C., was in a panic!

 But this window of opportunity was fast closing, as Union Gen. Ulysses S. Grant was about to capture Vicksburg on the Mississippi, which would divide the Confederacy and free up thousands of Union troops to fight Lee in the east.

-Unfortunately for Lee, his great General, "Stonewall" Jackson had died two months earlier, having been mistakenly shot by his own men.
+Unfortunately for Lee, his successful General, "Stonewall" Jackson had died two months earlier, having been mistakenly shot by his own men.

 On the Union side, Lincoln replaced Maj.
 Gen. Joseph Hooker with Maj.
 Gen. George Meade to command the 94,000 men of the Union Army of the Potomac.